 Sexes, and I'm tired of it!
 I'm definitely tired of watching it

 get perpetuated onto the younger generation yet still in school.

 I see it in high schools.
 I see it in junior high (middle)

-schools.
-I see it in corporate America.
+I see it at work, both corporate and "guvvie".
 It is definitely

 not helping our society.

 I believe that the aforementioned "missing piece" is a major factor in

 be alone in your apartment, dorm room, or house if you don't want to